Credit only granted for: AAST351, AAST398M or AAST398N.

 Prerequisite: ARHU275, ARHU318, or FILM370; and permission of instructor.

-Additional information: Priority in enrollment will be given to students participating in the Jimenez-Porter Writers' House and FILM studies programs.
+Additional information: Priority in enrollment will be given to students participating in the Jimenez-Porter Writers' House and Cinema & Media Studies programs.

 Students engage with the theory and practice of screenwriting for television and video.
 Students read and watch teleplays designed to teach advantages of the television format.
 Students apply what they learn to prepare frequent writing exercises, share and provide feedback for peers scripts in a workshop format, and work together as a Writers Room to prepare an original pilot episode.